ttarkowski/quile/README.md

 - Termination conditions: fixed number of iterations, based on maximum fitness improvement, fitness function treshold
 - Multiple thread calculations
+- Set of test functions for benchmark analysis of floating-point optimization

 ## Dependencies
 - Modern compiler with at least partial support of C++20 (library is known to